-A rudimentary system to ‘even up’ the skill level of different players was in existence back in the late nineteenth century in England and in Scotland.
+A rudimentary system to ‘even up the skill level of different players was in existence back in England and Scotland in the late nineteenth century.
 At this stage, the system was not that accurate as it just averaged three scores.
-This was not very satisfactory, especially for the better players, as it did not take account of the fluctuations in play.
+This was not very satisfactory, especially for the better players, as it did not account for the fluctuations in play.

-The significant advance was made in the USA.
-The United States system, developed by the United States Golf Association started in 1911 and was the first nationwide system anywhere.
+A significant advance was made in the USA.
+The United States system, developed by the United States Golf Association, started in 1911 and was the first nationwide system anywhere.
 One thing the USGA took on immediately was the difference in the difficulty of different courses.
-It wanted to develop a system which could be fair to those players who were on a challenging course as well as those playing on easier courses.
-So right from the off the USGA used a course rating when calculating handicaps, and to do this they worked with clubs, courses and member organisations around the country.
-This rating has evolved over time, at first it mainly used the length of the course, and although that is still a crucial factor, other factors have been added over the years.
-These include hazards on the course, position and geography (which takes in things such as altitude and the speed of wind on the course).
+It wanted to develop a system that could be fair to those players who were on a challenging course and those playing on easier courses.
+So right from the off, the USGA handicap used a course rating when calculating handicaps, and to do this, they worked with clubs, courses, and member organizations around the country.
+This rating has evolved over time.
+At first, it mainly used the course length, and although that is still a crucial factor, other factors have been added over the years.
+These include hazards on the course, position, and geography (which takes in things such as altitude and wind speed on the course).
 This system was then supplemented by the slope system, which was developed to help golfers below the scratch level (bogey golfers).

 It’s worth looking at a bit of history at this point, as it shows what thought and good work has gone into developing the handicap system.

 In the United States, the system is governed by the United States Golf Association, the USGA.
-Founded in 1894, the USGA built on the informal and rudimentary handicap systems which were already in existence in local clubs and standardised them.
-It set up a system of authorised clubs and associations, which would administer the system and actually issue the handicaps.
+Founded in 1894, the USGA built on the informal and rudimentary handicap systems already in existence in local clubs and standardized them.
+It set up a system of authorized clubs and associations that would administer the system and issue the handicaps.
 With updates and developments, this system is still in place and still working well today.

 The USGA has never been shy of updating and critically examining how the system is working.
 For example, in 1979, when there had been widespread complaints about how the handicap was calculated, the USGA treated this very seriously.
 They took ten years and spent more than two million dollars to develop a better formula for calculating handicaps.
 This means that now, more emphasis is put on the relative difficulties of different golf courses.
 The revision also smoothed out the system, so a few bad rounds do not adversely affect a golfer’s handicap.